Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Introduction and Main Results

 \subsection{Related Works}

 Quantitative stochastic homogenization, which dates back to Yurinskii \cite{yurinskii1986averaging}, has been intensively studied during the past decade.
 Naddaf and Spencer \cite{naddaf1997homogenization,naddaf1998estimates} introduced the notion of spectral-gap inequality and captured the CLT-type optimal scaling in stochastic homogenization under the condition of small ellipticity contrast, which is removed in \cite{gloria2011optimal, gloria2012optimal,gloria2015quantification} for discrete coefficients.
-The spectral-gap inequality is then refined to logarithmic Sobolev inequality in \cite{marahrens2015annealed} and to for ensembles with potentially thick correlation tails in \cite{gloria2019quantitative,gloria2014regularity}.
+The spectral-gap inequality is then refined to logarithmic Sobolev inequality in \cite{marahrens2015annealed} and further generalized to ensembles with potentially thick correlation tails in \cite{gloria2019quantitative,gloria2014regularity}.
 Another approach by Armstrong and Smart \cite{armstrong2016quantitative}, Armstrong, Kuusi and Mourrat \cite{armstrong2016mesoscopic,armstrong2017additive} uses a variational approach and obtain similar results.
 See \cite{armstrong2017quantitative} for a nice monograph.
-Gaussianity of the energy of the solution are first identified by Nolen \cite{nolen2014normal}, and has been extended to homogenized coefficients by Gloria and Nolen \cite{gloria2016quantitative}, both for the representative volume element method.
+The Gaussianity of the energy of the solution was first identified by Nolen \cite{nolen2014normal}, and has been extended to homogenized coefficients by Gloria and Nolen \cite{gloria2016quantitative}, both for the representative volume element method.
 The covariance structure of correctors have been studied in \cite{mourrat2016correlation}, based on the annealed Green's function estimates in \cite{marahrens2015annealed}.
 This is extended to study the fluctuation of homogenization error in \cite{gu2016scaling}.
 Scaling limit of the correctors have been studied in \cite{mourrat2017scaling}.
 Second-order correctors have been studied in \cite{fischer2016higher, bella2017stochastic}.
-Correctors of higher order have been constructed in \cite{gu2017high} up to order of $\lceil\frac{d}{2}\rceil$ with suboptimal error estimate in two-scale expansion, which is improved to be optimal in \cite{duerinckx2020higher}, and in \cite{duerinckx2019remark} up to order $2d$ in a weak form, motivated by \cite{bourgain2018homogenization}.
+Correctors of higher order have been constructed in \cite{gu2017high} up to order of $\lceil\frac{d}{2}\rceil$ with suboptimal error estimate in two-scale expansion, which is improved to be optimal in \cite{duerinckx2020higher}.
+Higher-order correctors up to order $d$ were recently constructed in \cite{duerinckx2021non} using a distributional formulation.
+In a perturbative regime, it is possible to define homogenized coefficients up to order $2d$ \cite{duerinckx2019remark} by using a breakthrough result of Bourgain \cite{bourgain2018homogenization}, in its refined form established in \cite{kim2019averaged}.